-Southwest Louisiana was a new area for me to explore.
-Consisting of six cities (Winton, DeQuincy, Iowa, Sulphur, Westlake, and Lake Charles), the traditional cuisine is the one I know and love, cajun/creole (Boudin, Red Beans and Rice, Catfish, Po-Boys, and Gumbo).
-Though I only visited one of these areas during my travels, here are 8 restaurants in Lake Charles that you won’t want to miss.
+(UPDATED ON April 19, 2020) Southwest Louisiana was a new area for me to explore.
+Consisting of six cities (Vinton, DeQuincy, Iowa, Sulphur, Westlake, and Lake Charles), the traditional cuisine is the one I know and love, cajun/creole (Boudin, Red Beans and Rice, Catfish, Po-Boys, and Gumbo).
+Though I only visited one of these areas during my travels, here are eight restaurants in Lake Charles that you won’t want to miss.

-The state of Louisiana’s new social media campaing, #FeedYourSoul is perfectly fitting with their epic food scene.
+The state of Louisiana’s new social media campaign, #FeedYourSoul perfectly fits with their epic food scene.

 If soft shell crab is in season, order it.
-The crab is scrumptious and a real delicacy to eat.
-The gourmet potatoes are interesting and drool-worthy, too.
+The crab is tasty and a real delicacy to eat.
+The gourmet potatoes are satisfying and drool-worthy, too.
 Other dishes included fresh salads, Po Boys, sandwiches, fish, shrimp tacos, and more.

 A romantic restaurant with contemporary style and heartwarming fireplaces evoke the vibe at Ember Grille & Wine Bar that carries over from the service to the plate.
 Efficient and friendly waiters will make your dining experience even better with their thorough knowledge of the restaurant’s food and wine.
 Choose from top-caliber wines, such as Silver Oak and Cakebread, or consider a tasting of four 2 oz pours of them.

 I ate the best Beef Carpaccio I’ve ever had at Ember Grille & Wine Bar.
 Paper-thin sliced Wagyu beef topped with parmesan cheese, capers, arugula, and balsamic made a perfect combination.
 This dish is fantastic, stacked on tiny crackers that are used as serving spoons.